Coaching for Individuals

 How it Works:

-• If you decide you’d like to work with me after your free consultation, you will complete a brief questionnaire and review a coaching agreement that I will send to you.
+- If you decide you’d like to work with me after your free consultation, we will schedule our first 2 to 3 meetings, and get started

 Your Time Commitment: 6 hours